zulip/zulip/docs/development/setup-vagrant.md

 If you run into any trouble, <a href="https://chat.zulip.org/#narrow/stream/21-provision-help" target="_blank">#provision help</a> in the
- <a href="../contributing/chat-zulip-org.md" target="_blank">Zulip development community
+ [Zulip development community
-server</a> is a great place to ask for help.
+server](../contributing/chat-zulip-org.md) is a great place to ask for help.

 #### Rebuilding the development environment